manrajgrover/HackNSIT/README.md

 3. Broadcast Mode - Broadcast mode is designed for officials to provide localized information to the crowd in case of High Alerts and other emergency.
 It uses P2P technology(WebRTC) for high scalability.

     This broadcast system can also be used for education purposes where Police can take Self Defense classes and immediate     health aid techniques.

-4.Map - Shows all the nearby occurrences on Google Maps along with the description of the event and the user who posted it.
+4. Map - Shows all the nearby occurrences on Google Maps along with the description of the event and the user who posted it.
 Has a Button to add new event, which gives options for the type of crime/emergency so that concerned authority can be called.

 There is an Admin Panel to monitor all the events.
 This can be used by authorities to take action and resolve issues in real time.